Ericsson/CodeCompass/doc/usage.md

 installation.
 The first command line argument is the output file name and the second argument is the build command which compiles your project.
 This can be a simple compiler invocation or starting a build system.

+## 1/b.
+Prepare Helm charts
+If you want to parse a Helm chart, and the chart files contain template files, you need to run the `helm template` command on the charts first, in order to bring the chart to a pure YAML format.

+1. Run `helm template` on the chart.
+Save the output of the command in a separate directory, e.g. if you run the command from the root of the chart, `helm template <chart name> . --output-dir=./output`
+2. Copy all files and directories from the chart to the output directory (except the original template files), in the original directory order: Chart.yaml, values.yaml files, files directories, etc. This is needed because of the recursive directory traversal.
+3. Parse the project as described in below, with the output directory as input.

 ## 2. Parse the project
 For parsing a project with CodeCompass, the following command has to be emitted: